schwankner/esa-snap-with-python/README.md

-# docker-esa-snap
+# docker-esa-snap-with-python

-ESA Sentinel and SMOS Toolboxes preinstalled container for Earth Observation processing and analysis.
+ESA Sentinel and SMOS Toolboxes (SNAP 6.0.0) with Python 3.5 pre-installed container for Earth Observation processing and analysis.
+It contains the snappy Python module to invoke SNAP from Python.

 http://step.esa.int/main/